 It’s ideal if both parties help one another adhere to the time.

 If you have ever experienced your therapist running late, talk with them about it.
 It might be the perfect opportunity to practice assertive communication or problem-solving.
 Your therapist is likely to be well-equipped to accept a challenging question without the need to be personally offended.
 More importantly, however, a counselor you want to keep will have an open conversation about how this has impacted you and a resolution at hand.
-At the very least, a good faith opportunity, by either party, to address and correct any issue in the counseling session is essential for personal and professional growth.
+At the very least, a good-faith effort, by either party, to address and correct any issue in the counseling session is essential for personal and professional growth.